 This section in your lab report is to find the uncertainty of your calculated result.
 It has nothing to do with how you decide uncertainty in the raw data, which should be in the "Data" section.
-However, the source of the uncertainty in the result is the uncertainties in the data.
+However, the source of the uncertainty in the result is the uncertainties in data.
 That is why this section is also called "uncertainty propagation".

-To find the uncertainty of the result, you need to calculate both the absolute uncertainty and the relative uncertainty (also, the percentage uncertainty, when multiplied by 100%).
-For most of our labs, the result is a product or quotient so calculating the relative uncertainty first is more convenient.
+To find the uncertainty of the result, you need to calculate both the absolute uncertainty and the relative uncertainty (percentage uncertainty).
+For most of our labs, the result is a product or quotient, which means that it is more convenient to calculate the relative uncertainty first.

-Practice 5: Calculate the relative uncertainty of your pizza's area, $\delta A/A$: derive an expression for it, and calculate its value and percentage value.
+Practice 5: Calculate the relative uncertainty of your pizza's area A, and then turn it into the percentage uncertainty by multiplying 100%.
 Does it have any unit?
 Don't round your answers yet.